appsmedatailia/fxa-stackbit-builder/src/pages/posts/business-online/amazon-fba/tools/jungle-scout-review.md

 *   **Step 4: Do 1-week Tracking (optional)**
 *   **Step 5: Compare products to identify potential opportunities**

+You can achieve this milestone using the:
+*   <a href="https://junglescout.grsm.io/fennex-product-database" target="_blank" rel="noopener nofollow sponsored">Product Database</a>,
+*   <a href="https://junglescout.grsm.io/fennex-product-tracker" target="_blank" rel="noopener nofollow sponsored">Product Tracker</a>,
+*   <a href="https://junglescout.grsm.io/fennex-keyword-scout" target="_blank" rel="noopener nofollow sponsored">Keyword Scout</a>,
-You can achieve this milestone using the [Product Database](https://junglescout.grsm.io/fennex-product-database), [Product Tracker](https://junglescout.grsm.io/fennex-product-tracker), [Keyword Scout](https://junglescout.grsm.io/fennex-keyword-scout), and Jungle Scout Rank Tracker tools.
+*   and Jungle Scout Rank Tracker tools.

 <h3 id="what-is-the-product-database">What is the Product Database?</h3>